Sherlock V2

 An audit in the crypto space usually looks something like this:

-However, a new approach to auditing has also sprung up and become quite popular: audit contests (Code Arena is the most well-known).
+However, a new approach to auditing has also sprung up and become quite popular: audit contests.

 An audit contest usually looks something like this:

-• A protocol publicly releases a codebase, creates a prize pool ($30k-$100k usually), and anyone in the world can submit vulnerabilities.
-The higher the severity, the more of the prize pool they are awarded.
+A protocol team creates a prize pool ($30k-$200k usually), and anyone in the world can submit vulnerabilities to the codebase chosen by the protocol team.
+The higher the severity, the more of the prize pool the security expert is awarded.

 Below, we’ll outline the strengths and weaknesses of both traditional audits and audit contests.
 Then we’ll propose a third approach that features the “best of both worlds.”